Churchill Special School SEND Information Report

 - Most teaching staff have attended the TEACCH 3-day training course.

-- Whole school training includes: safeguarding, manual handling, first aid, training related to administration of medication such as Epi Pens, behaviour management, Social Stories, social skills programmes and Schoolsafe training in: Legal framework, Theory of de-escalation, Risk Management and Physical de-escalation .
+- Whole school training includes: safeguarding, online safety, manual handling, first aid, training related to administration of medication such as Epi Pens, behaviour management, Social Stories, social skills programmes, mental health first aid, developing good autism practice, solution circles, and Schoolsafe training in: Legal framework, Theory of de-escalation, Risk Management and Physical de-escalation .

 How will my child be supported?